-The prophet here can be identified by the name 'ABACUS' (Habbakuk).
-He lived in the late 7th century BC and his prophecies are recorded in the Old Testament Book of Habakkuk.
+The prophet here can be identified by the name 'EZECHUEL' (Ezekiel).
+He lived in the 6th century BC and his prophecies are recorded in the Old Testament Book of Ezekiel.
 This prophet announced the triumph of the Kingdom of the Messiah and is thus intimately associated with the geneaology of Jesus Christ.
 Jesse Trees with their kings and prophets were produced in all forms of church art from the 11th century and throughout the medieval period.
 There was no standard convention for the depiction of the prophets and the kings.

 Two other panels in the museum (Mus.nos.
 6D and 6E-1881) depict Kings from a 'Jesse Tree' window but were not originally part of this series of prophets panels.

 Full-length figure of a man with a full of head of long hair and a beard.
 His head is surrounded by a halo composed of red flashed glass.
-The figure is in profile facing the left side of the panel.
-His left arm and hand are raised and are indicating to the left.
-He is wearing a brown mantle over a green tunic.
-The mantle hangs down over his right shoulder.
-The figure wears yellow boots or stockings.
-He holds a scroll in his right hand which crosses over his body and extends to the right of the panel.
+The figure is in profile facing the right side of the panel.
+His right arm and hand are raised and are indicating to the right.
+He is wearing a brown mantle over a white tunic.
+The mantle hangs down over his left shoulder and swirls out slightly in front of him to the right of the panel.
+The figure wears green boots or stockings.
+He holds a scroll in his left hand which crosses over his body and extends to the left of the panel.
 The scroll is composed of yellow glass with a thick matt black coat of pigment which has been scratched away with a fine stylus to reveal the letters:

 The figure is placed within a half quatrefoil.
-His right foot rests on top of the lower inner border of the quatrefoil and his left foot is placed behind the lower inner border of the quatrefoil and is not visible.
+His left foot rests on top of the lower inner border of the quatrefoil and his right foot is placed behind the lower inner border of the quatrefoil and is not visible.
 There are floral sprays of blue, green, yellow and clear glass in the upper and lower spandrels of the quatrefoil.
-On the right of the panel is a vertical border of floral sprays composed of clear, green and brown glass.
+On the left of the panel is a vertical border of floral sprays composed of clear, green and brown glass.
 This border floral pattern is broken in the middle where it is dissected by the left projection of the quatrefoil.

 Place of Origin